arangodb/docs/3.11/architecture-deployment-modes-cluster-architecture.md

 Internally, read operations are all served by the _DB-Server_ holding the _leader_ copy, this allows to provide snapshot semantics for complex transactions.

-Using synchronous replication alone will guarantee consistency and high availability at the cost of reduced performance: write requests will have a higher latency (due to every write-request having to be executed on the _followers_) and read requests will not scale out as only the _leader_ is being asked.
+Using synchronous replication alone guarantees consistency and high availability at the cost of reduced performance: write requests have a higher latency (due to every write-request having to be executed on the _followers_) and read requests do not scale out as only the _leader_ is being asked.

-In a Cluster, synchronous replication will be managed by the _Coordinators_ for the client.
+In a Cluster, synchronous replication is managed by the _Coordinators_ for the client.
-The data will always be stored on the _DB-Servers_.
+The data is always stored on the _DB-Servers_.

-The following example will give you an idea of how synchronous operation has been implemented in ArangoDB Cluster:
+The following example gives you an idea of how synchronous operation has been implemented in ArangoDB Cluster:

 1. Connect to a _Coordinator_ via [_arangosh_](programs-arangosh.html)